 To view a copy of our latest accounts, please click here: Accounts.

 - will meet you and/or the 18+ adult you care for;

 - get to know all clients individually;

-- run fun social events in Cambridge.
-These events will focus on making socialising less pressurised with icebreakers and activities to share experiences.
-During COVID-19 we are socialising on Zoom.
+- Run social events online and in person.
+These events will focus on making socialising less pressurised.

 Safe Soulmates support you in:

 - accessing relationship workshops delivered by Dhiverse free of charge;

 - finding a chaperone to attend at least the first two outings, but ideally we encourage parents or trusted adults to do this.

 Friendship and date matches are currently on Zoom.